4 Genuine Examples of Good Customer Service

 Invest in great sales and marketing, and you can sell just about anything to anyone at least once.
 Invest in great customer service, however, and you’ll not only sell to the same customers over and over again, but you’ll also create raving fans of your brand who can’t wait to market and sell for you.

 According to Fred Reichheld, even a small percent increase in customer retention results in an impressive increase in a company’s profits.
 When looked at in this light, the importance of customer service can’t be overstated; in fact, many top companies allocate more funding to service than to marketing.
-Prioritizing your budget this way essentially banks on the idea that great customer service is the best marketing a company can do.
+Prioritising your budget this way essentially banks on the idea that great customer service is the best marketing a company can do.
 These companies prefer to spend the majority of their marketing budget on relationship building instead of reputation management.

 The difference between reputation management and relationship building is the difference between teaching people what to think of your brand and showing customers who you are, then letting them tell the world for you.
 Most companies do some amount of both, but those who focus on relationship building consistently rank top of industry for customer service.